AlbanMontaigu/docker-toolbox/README.md

 **Note:** ```DKTB_EXTENSION_REPO``` and ```DKTB_EXTENSION_VERSION``` are optional.
 Remove them if you want to keep base docker-toolbox.
 You can customize this extension system by forking [docker-toolbox-extension](https://github.com/AlbanMontaigu/docker-toolbox-extension) and change it according to your needs.

-## Key softwares available in your box
+## Key software available in your box

 - git
 - mercurial